 5) Attract investors

 When seeking funding from investors, a public relations strategy is highly beneficial.
 The proper media placement and timing can raise the awareness of angel investors or equity holders about what a company has to offer.
-Because public relations is concerned with establishing credibility, it gives investors more reason to believe they are a profitable investment opportunity.
+Since public relations is concerned with establishing credibility, it gives investors more reason to believe they are a profitable investment opportunity.

 6) Enhanced media relations